Your Email Etiquette Can Make or Break Your Job Search

 Email Basics for a Successful Job Search

-Use a professional-sounding email address.
-Your full name or last name are good choices (e.g., john.smith@email.com or smith@email.com) (Doyle 2019b).
+• Use a professional-sounding email address.
+Your full name or last name is a good choice (e.g., john.smith@email.com or smith@email.com) (Doyle 2019b).

 Formatting Guidelines for Business Emails